MISSION

 |

-The Group has a Sustainability Steering Committee (“SSC”), chaired by the Chief Executive Officer (“CEO”) and represented by all Heads of Departments (“HODs”), which regularly monitors the performance of climate-related risks and opportunities and reports the working progress to the Board.
-The STF, comprising support staff with diverse expertise, is tasked with supporting the implementation of climate-related initiatives and efforts as determined by the SSC.
+The Group has a Sustainability Steering Committee (“SSC”), chaired by the Chief Executive Officer (“CEO”) and represented by all Heads of Departments (“HODs”), which regularly monitors the performance of climate-related risks and opportunities and reports the performance outcomes, emerging risks, and material matters to the Board.
+The STF, comprising representatives from relevant functions, are tasked with supporting the execution of sustainability and climate-related initiatives, coordinates sustainability data collection and reporting, and identifies operational-level sustainability and climate-related risks and improvement opportunities.

 The Group recognises the importance of responsible energy consumption in reducing our carbon footprint.
 We are conscious of the significant environmental impact of our operations and, thus, adhere to ISO 14001:2015 Environmental Management System standards by monitoring and regulating monthly electricity consumption across our operations.

 The Group recognises the positive and negative consequences of climate change on our business operations and overall growth.
-The Board is responsible for the oversight of identified EESG factors, including the climate-related risks and opportunities across the Group, and ensures that climate risk governance is integrated into its sustainability governance framework.
+The Board is responsible for the oversight of the Group’s Sustainability-related Risks and Opportunities including material EESG topics and Climate-related Risks and Opportunities and the sustainability and climate considerations are integrated into the Group’s governance framework.

 The Group acknowledges that our workforce plays a critical role in driving our business growth and achieving our objectives.
 Thus, we prioritise providing a secure and safe work environment, competitive compensation packages, continuous learning and development opportunities, and promoting work-life balance.
 We regularly evaluate employee benefits to ensure they remain relevant and competitive in attracting top talent.

-We advocate for a workplace culture that values inclusivity, respect, diversity, and equity.
+The Group advocate for a workplace culture that values inclusivity, respect, diversity, and equity.
 Mutual respect is a core value of the Group and we have a zero-tolerance policy towards harassment and discrimination in the workplace.
-In FY2025, no incidents of workplace harassment or discrimination were reported.
+In FY2026, no incidents of workplace harassment or discrimination were reported.

 Furthermore, we strive to provide equal career opportunities to all employees, encouraging them to explore and enhance their skill sets.
 The Group focus on investing in our employee's growth and development by providing role-specific training that enhances employees’ performance and learning opportunities that enable them to achieve their career aspirations.

 The Report is prepared in accordance with the Global Reporting Initiative (“GRI”) Standards 2021.
 We based our sustainability report on the GRI standards as it is a globally recognised sustainability reporting standard that allows for uniform and comparable data reporting that meets the needs of stakeholders.
-Our climate disclosures are aligned with the Task Force on Climate-related Financial Disclosures (“TCFD”) recommendations.
+This Report has also been prepared in compliance with Singapore Exchange Securities Trading Limited (the “SGX-ST”) Mainboard Rules 711A and 711B.